 For many, winter can bring on a case of the blues.
 Not only do we have to contend with colder temperatures and rain or snow (or both!), but we must also find new ways to maintain an active lifestyle.
 It is for this reason that those with a traveling soul often head south during the winter.
-Countries like Spain and Italy are ideal not only as they allow us to shed our winter layers, but also because they are home to some of the most beautiful regions for cycling.
+Countries like Spain and Italy are ideal, as not only do they allow us to shed our winter layers, but they are home to some of the most beautiful regions for cycling.

 Presenting our top four winter bicycling destinations…

 In the northeast corner of Spain you’ll find the region of Catalonia.
 The region is made up of four provinces: Girona, Barcelona, Lleida and Tarragona.
 Catalonia is most well known as the home of the city of Barcelona and the Pyrenees Mountains.

 Catalonia experiences a variety of temperatures due to its varied geography.
 During the winter, average temperature can vary between 5-15 degrees Celsius.
 That being said, this region can offer up some comfortable cycling weather.

 Weather aside, the gastronomy in Catalonia is something which is not to be missed.
 The fresh local produce, regional wines, and olive oils are of high quality in this region.
 One traditional dish is Pan con tomate, a simple yet delicious tomato bread drizzled with olive oil and salt.
 Sauces also play a big role in traditional Catalan cooking, such as Picada and Alioli.

 For those who want to visit the coast and take in Catalonia’s artistic history (the home of painter Salvador Dalí!), the Catalonia Bike and Beach tour is a great way to see the region.